Caliban (Marvel Comics): Post M-Day

 After M-Day, Caliban turned up at the Xavier institute as a member of the 198.
-He is seen carrying the 198 banner, created by Erg, during the confrontation with O*N*E* over the "tracking chips" and again during Mr. M's exodus from the institute.
+He is seen carrying the 198 banner, created by Erg, during the confrontation with O*N*E* over the "tracking chips" and again during Mister M's exodus from the institute.
 He later helps the 198 escape with Domino and Shatterstar to one of Nick Fury's secret bases in the Nevada desert.
 Caliban was able to sense the stockpile of weapons in the base, but they were activated and locked down by Johnny Dee, a mutant who had puppet-like control over a fraction of the team.
 The original X-Men team went to collect the 198 but Bishop's pro-registration team stopped them.
 After a short battle, the two sides teamed up and, thanks to a joint effort by Cyclops and Bishop, were able to free the 198.

-Seeking The X-Men

-Caliban later aids the Uncanny X-Men team after he is seriously injured by Masque, and crawls his way back to the Xavier Institute.
-Caliban enters the Morlock Tunnels with Warpath, Storm, and Hepzibah and find what Masque was talking about.

 Messiah Complex and Death

-Caliban becomes part of a strike-force, who are in search of the first newborn mutant since Decimation, along with Wolverine, Wolfsbane, X-23, Warpath, and Hepzibah (all of whom, except Hepzibah, form the new incarnation of X-Force).
+Caliban becomes part of a strike-force, who are in search of Hope Summers, the first mutant to be born since the Decimation.
 During a battle with Lady Deathstrike and the Reavers, Caliban sacrifices himself to save Warpath by jumping into the path of a line of bullets meant for him.
-His death distracts Warpath making Wolverine the only X-Force member to chase down Cable.

 Necrosha

-During the Necrosha storyline, Caliban is revived through the Technarch transmode virus by Eli Bard and presented to Selene for the purpose of finding other dead mutants and resurrecting them by the same means, so Bard can sacrifice them and their powers to her.
-Caliban is later seen next to the grave of long time deceased New Mutants member Cypher and began reviving him.
-Through him Selene resurrected many deceased mutants, and as she faced X-Force, she digested their powerful life-force energies that would help extend her life.
+During the Necrosha storyline, Caliban is temporarily resurrected via the Transmode Virus by Eli Bard and Selene, who use him to locate and resurrect other dead mutants.

 Dawn of X

-Caliban was one amongst many of the fallen mutants revived by The Five on the homeland of Homo Superior called Krakoa, he was shortly gunned down by assailants who invaded Krakoa.
+During the Krakoan Age, Caliban is revived by the Five on Krakoa.
+Following the end of the Krakoan Age, Caliban returns to the Morlocks.
+He becomes a leading member of the group and inducts Anole into its ranks.